-- Arrive 15 minutes early to check in and be ready for fun!
+- Please arrive 15 minutes early to check in and be ready for fun!

 - Please no high heels, sandals or flip flops.

-- Walking the customer through simulated obstacles including turns and an emergency stop to ensure a safe and enjoyable experience.
+- Walking the customer through a simulated obstacle course consisting of cones, turns and an emergency stop to ensure a safe and enjoyable experience.

 - Hands-on training with a instructor.
-Video introduction and skills review.
-NEW: Training video is now available in 11 languages.
+Video introduction.
+Check-out ride and skills review.
+Training video is available in 10 languages.